philipptrenz/Text-Visualisation-in-Practice/07_knowledge_graphs/README.md

 At this point it is noticeable that already in this reduced selection of predicates several ones contain the word "member" or "mp", which stands for *Member of Parliament* .
-A short investigation showed, that there are 52 different predicates related to membership and in total these predicates, which are shown below, make 17% (588 out of 3309) of all found tuples.
+A short investigation showed, that there are 52 different predicates related to membership and in total these predicates, which are shown below, make 17% (588 out of 3309) of all found triples.

 ```
 [